algobulls/pyalgotrading/docs/python_build/python-build-config-parameters.md

 [![pythonbuild](imgs_v2/python_build_new_strategy_parameters.png "Click to Enlarge or Ctrl+Click to open in a new Tab")](imgs_v2/python_build_new_strategy_parameters.png)

 You can configure the strategy’s parameters by clicking on the settings symbol in the top right corner of the code editor.
-In this section you can view a strategy’s parameters or edit these parameters too.
+In this section, you can view a strategy’s parameters or edit these parameters too.

 To know more about the parameters, [click here](https://help.algobulls.com/member/tweak.html){target=_blank}.